 This exhibition is a reciprocal project, stemming from GCAS’s International Curatorial Residency Programme undertaken by both Francesco Stocchi (2008) and Chris Sharp (2009).
 This revolving exhibition concept ensured that artists, curators, patrons and writers from each country establish firm and ongoing relationships with new networks and audiences, further extending their creative communities.

-In conjunction with the exhibition GCAS has produced a second volume to the 100 page publication designed by Australia’s leading Graphic Design Company Fabio Ongarato Design, with images and essays.
-Still Vast Reserves 2 is made possible with support from the Australia Council for the Arts.
+In conjunction with the exhibition Gertrude Contemporary produced a second volume to the 100 page publication designed by Australia’s leading Graphic Design Company Fabio Ongarato Design, with images and essays.
+Still Vast Reserves 2 was made possible with support from the Australia Council for the Arts.
 Phase One of Still Vast Reserves was made possible through assistance from Arts Victoria.